Anirudhrn98/Computer_Graphics/README.md

 # Computer_Graphics

-This repository contains implementations details of the course work completed at Rochester Institute of Technology (RIT.
+This repository contains implementations details of the course work completed at Rochester Institute of Technology (RIT).

 In order to run any code, please download the specific folder onto your local system and open index.html to see the output displayed.